 Avoiding Crowds – A Local’s Perspective

-Also, if you want to visit key landmarks like the City Walls or Lovrijenac Fortress, buy your tickets online ahead of time to skip queues.
+If you want to see sites such as the City Walls or Lovrijenec Fortress, be sure to buy your tickets online in advance to skip the queue.
 It saves you time and lets you make the most of your visit.

 Experiences You Shouldn’t Miss Near Pile Gate